 Another important thing is your Reservation Agreement Form.
 Carefully fill out the form and check all the details and signatures before passing it.
 If the Reservation Agreement Form is not available online, the developer or seller will be handing it to you.
 You can simply mail or fax the form to the developer or seller’s office before you proceed with your reservation.
 If these options do not appeal to you, you can always visit their office and have this done.

 Now you’re finished with choosing the property and submitting the Reservation Agreement Form, you are now to pay the required reservation fee.
-Reservation fee differs depending on the developer and the type of property you are interested with.
+Reservation fee differs depending on the developer and the type of property you are interested in.
 It can go as low as ₱5,000 and as high as ₱100,000.
 Aside from cash payment, you can also pay the reservation fee through the following:

 online bank transferable